This post may contain affiliate links. Please see the affiliate disclosure for more details.

 - Nike Fanny Pack Slides – need an alternative space to keep low supplies?
 Consider shoes with built-in fanny pack.

-- Exercise Shorts – women’s shorts that have a side pocket for holding cell phones.
+- Exercise Shorts – women’s shorts that have a side pocket for holding cell phones or pumps under dresses.

 - Boy’s Shorts with Zipper Pockets – zipper pockets allow kids to store diabetes devices without fear of devices falling out while playing.